ibm-cloud-docs/direct-link/diversity-models.md

 ![Dedicated with diversity and Global Routing](/images/dedicated-diversity-global.png)

 ## More about ECMP
+{: #more-about-ecmp}

 ECMP is a feature of BGP.
 Some customers have asked us about using ECMP as a way to achieve redundancy.
 However, ECMP alone is not sufficient.
 This section explains why.

 **Q: Is ECMP the way to go for redundant connections?
 What alternatives exist?**

 ECMP isn’t designed for creating redundant connections but for balancing the load over two links.
-With ECMP on IBM Cloud, both connections must terminate to the same IBM Cloud cross-connect router (XCR), which makes it a single point of failure.
-(In other words, ECMP can only be provisioned as two sessions on the same IBM Cloud XCR.)
+With ECMP on {{site.data.keyword.cloud_notm}}, both connections must terminate to the same IBM Cloud cross-connect router (XCR), which makes it a single point of failure.
+(In other words, ECMP can only be provisioned as two sessions on the same {{site.data.keyword.cloud_notm}} XCR.)

 **Figure 10: ECMP provisioning**

 ![ECMP Dedicated model](/images/ecmp-without-diversity.png)

 ### How to achieve Diversity and Redundancy
+{: #how-to-achieve-diversity-and-redundancy}

 If you are looking for High Availability (HA) or full redundancy: set up two links into different XCRs in the same data center (for example DAL03).
 Then failover as needed using BGP configurations.